MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/feedback-items-notifications.md

 2. Click on the ![Eye](images/eye-blue.png) **Eye** icon again to cancel further notifications (**UnFollow** work item).
 3. Not that icon color has changed back to black and tooltip shows *Follow Work Item*

+## How to get notified when a work item is assigned to your organization

-## How to setup notification for work items that are assigned to your organization
+Perform these steps to review or modify notifications for the work items that are assigned to your organization.

+1. Click on the engagaments icon on the dashboard
+2. Open engagement from the list by clicking on its name
+3. Click **Notification** button
+4. Find *A work item is assigned to my organization* in the list of available subscriptions
+5. Check **Subscribe** field if you would like to receive notifications for your organization
+6. Uncheck **Subscribe** field if you no longer wish to receive notifications for organization

+>[!NOTE]
+> Availability of this functionality depends on how feedback form is configured for an engaagment.
+This step is performed by the engagement owner.